awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-java.md

 After you initiate the request for the cluster to be created, you must wait until the cluster is in the `available` state before you can modify it\.
 This example uses a loop to periodically check the status of the cluster using the `describeClusters` method\.
 When the cluster is available, the preferred maintenance window for the cluster is changed\.

-For step\-by\-step instructions to run the following example, see [Running Java Examples for Amazon Redshift Using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
+For step\-by\-step instructions to run the following example, see [Running Java examples for Amazon Redshift using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
 You need to update the code and specify a cluster identifier\.

 **Example**